 Our respective Governments have continued to make the proposed annual contributions to the Fund.
-The Fund's investments are now at \$296.6 million at 30 June 2023.
-It is pleasing to see the investment objectives of achieving growth in the fund in the early years continue to be met.
-The Fund has increased by \$60.3 million from the 2022 financial year and has outperformed our overall performance objective of 7.5% pa since inception.
+The Fund's investments are now at \$356.1 million at 30 June 2024.
+The investment objectives of achieving growth in the fund in the early years continue to be met, even with the ongoing volatility of the markets.
+The Fund has increased by \$62.8 million from the 2023 financial year and with a performance of 8.7% since inception, it has significantly outperformed our overall performance objective of 7.7% pa for the same period.

-During the 2023 financial year, the GON contributed cash of \$24.6 million to the Fund resulting in total contributions from establishment to 30 June 2023, of \$169.9 million.
-Based on the ongoing commitment our government has in generating a future revenue source for the benefit of future generations, GON again contributed a prepaid amount which totalled \$6.8 million, relating to the 2024 financial year; GOA contributed \$2.5 million resulting in \$26.4 million since establishment.
-This also included a 2023 prepaid amount of \$1.8 million and a 2024 prepayment amount of \$1.5 million; ROC (Taiwan) contributed \$2.9 million resulting in \$24.7 million since establishment; and GONZ contributed \$904k, resulting in \$6.5 million since commencing contributions to the Fund during the 2018 year.
+During the 2024 financial year, the GON contributed cash of \$21.7 million to the Fund resulting in total contributions from establishment to 30 June 2024, of \$213.3 million, which included a prepaid amount totalling \$2.5m relating to the 2025 financial year; GOA contributed \$3.5 million resulting in \$33.4 million since establishment.
+This also included a 2025 prepaid amount of \$2.5 million; ROC (Taiwan) contributed \$3.0 million resulting in \$30.6 million since establishment; and GONZ contributed \$912k, resulting in \$8.3 million since commencing contributions to the Fund during the 2018 year.

-I am excited to report that we have also had our first income distribution resulting from our contributions to the initial tranche of Mercer private equity investments.
-It is promising to see the start of the income returns and we are continuing with our ongoing commitment to this type of investment.
-During the year we contributed a further \$14.4 million to our Mercer private equity investments.
-This also included the contributions to the additional tranche undertaken as part of our ongoing investment strategy.
-At the time of preparing this report, USD\$1.0m has been contributed after the end of the financial year and we have a further commitment of \$USD16.3 million over the remaining term of both tranches.
+The Mercer private equity investments have continued to grow and I am pleased with the performance of this type of investment in the Fund.
+During the year the Fund contributed a further \$7.1 million to the Mercer private equity investments.
+At the time of preparing this report, \$USD1.3 million has been contributed after the end of the financial year and we have a further commitment of \$USD11.5 million over the remaining term of both tranches.